Skip to content

 Adapter for TypedDict classes.

-Converts a TypedDict into an iterator yielding field information as (field_name, field_type, metadata) tuples.
+Converts a TypedDict into an iterator yielding field information as (field_name, field_type, constraints, metadata) tuples.

 Parameters: